-After a “few” hours researching with the help of my friend Mr Google I came across the Watergate Bay Hotel Swim Club.
+Within minutes researching I came across a page of recommendations for the Watergate Bay Hotel Swim Club.
 I have, like most, heard of the Watergate Bay before as the home to one of Jamie Oliver’s flagship restaurants “Fifteen”, which I have on many adventures south intended to visit … and again on this one never got the chance … so next time!

 We decided to start our relaxing day with breakfast at Lusty Glaze, a private bay outsideNewquay surrounded by high cliffs.

 This beautiful cove hides some secret gems; a cosy restaurant, activities centre, holiday beach huts and a huge stage right front and centre on the beach which over the summer months hosts some truly fantastic music acts at their Sundown sessions, something that again I will be back for … however today we were settling for granola in front of the fire with scrabble before setting off 5 mins along the coast road to another bay.

 The Watergate Bay hotel is perched on the top of a cliff overlooking a beach that is one of the regions most notorious surfing spots, enclosed by white sandy rugged coast line and with the waves crashing below it is a truly spectacular location where you can completely emerge yourself within the surrounding elements.

 Inside the hotel everything is very clean, light and fresh it really has that beach side chic style feeling, however it still manages to be cosy and warm, which is aided by the staff, who have tons of warmth and energy for what they do.